 How to Replace Special Characters in Excel

-For example, in the following dataset, you see the product codes are invalid because they have some unnecessary ™ characters inside them.
+In the following dataset, the product codes are invalid because they have some unnecessary ™ characters inside.
 To replace these characters, we can use the SUBSTITUTE function.

 Excel replace special characters